kunalkini015/Cracking-the-Coding-Interview/README.md

 # Cracking-the-Coding-Interview
-This repository contains the the solved coding questions from Cracking the Coding Interview by Gayle Laakmann Mcdowell 6th Edition
+This repository contains the solved coding questions from Cracking the Coding Interview by Gayle Laakmann Mcdowell 6th Edition